 Our primary goal, through the implementation of our mission, is to provide students with ASD with a learning environment that is best suited for their disability and where they will have an opportunity to thrive.
 This is achieved by combining State benchmarks and guidelines with the methodologies and best practices of ABA.
 The curriculum for our students is the same as what is offered in traditional public schools; however, the difference is the methodology utilized in the implementation.
 In addition, all direct-care staff are thoroughly trained in the ABA-VB method.
 This assists the student’s in achieving their highest potential, as the behavioral issues that are common with the ASD population are appropriately addressed so as to not interfere with learning.

 Our secondary goal, when possible, is to assist students in mainstreaming to a less restrictive environment once they demonstrate adequate progress.
 We feel that our individualized curriculum combined with the ABA-VB methodology affords eligible students the support required to achieve this goal.
 We are open to working diligently with the staff at the school they intend to transition to, and collaborate with them to ensure the child’s success.
-For students whom a less restrictive environment is not possible, we offer the opportunity earn a Specialty Diploma, Option 1 or Option 2, or a Certificate of Completion.
+For students whom a less restrictive environment is not possible, we offer the opportunity earn a High School Diploma.